 Context and Objectives

 Saint Vincent and the Grenadines (SVG) is facing several challenges linked to the rapid future urbanization of cities that are currently already affected by the impacts of climate change.
 Its capital Kingstown has vital infrastructure that sits in low-lying narrow coastal zones which are vulnerable to adverse natural disasters.
 The expected growth of the urban areas will increase the strain on Kingstown, which already suffers from regular flooding, high levels of traffic congestion and degrading infrastructure.
 The Government of SVG therefore intends to develop urban resilience strategies, policies and plans to tackle these challenges.
 Furthermore, to facilitate investments in the tourism industry, the Government aims to create a modern city on the old airport in Arnos Vale.

 Component 1: Strengthening the legal framework for urban resilience.
-Activities under this component will mainstream disaster risk management and climate change adaptation into relevant policies, such as housing policy and urban policy.
-This will be done by:
+Activities under this component mainstream disaster risk management and climate change adaptation into relevant policies, such as housing policy and urban policy.
+This is done by: